zendesk/zendesk_api_client_rb/README.md

 * Version 1.0.0 changes the way errors are handled.
 Please see the [wiki page](https://github.com/zendesk/zendesk_api_client_rb/wiki/Errors) for more info.
 * Version 1.3.0 updates the Faraday dependency to 0.9.
 Since Faraday did not bump a major version we have not either, but there is no guarantee >= 1.3.0 works with Faraday < 0.9
 * Version 1.3.8 had a bug where attachments were created, but the response was not handled properly
+* Version >= 1.0 and < 1.4.2 had a bug where non application/json response bodies were discarded

 ## Installation